Monroe’s Motivated Sequence: Master the 5 Steps to Persuasive Speaking

 Making that statement will tell your listeners that they can learn from you.
 Moreover, you will grab their attention.

-2. Next, you have to keep them focused on what you’re saying for the rest of the presentation.
+1. Next, you have to keep them focused on what you’re saying for the rest of the presentation.
 The typical way to do this is to convince your listeners that the topic is crucial for them to be aware of.
+Providing a clear and concise statement of the problem ensures the audience has a shared understanding, laying the groundwork for further argumentation and engagement.

 Assuming you are trying to motivate a COVID-19 response team to be more conscious about safety while they go about saving lives, you can say something like this: